qqkookie/StardewEasyInfoUI/README.md

 ## New features and improvements

 * In Mine and Skull Cavern, health bar of enemy monster is dispalyed.
 * when player enters a location or map, name of the current location apprars on screen dispaly or as message.
 * Stamina and health values of plyer are displayed as number.
 * Ground spots where some item is buried are marked.
 (Winter Root/Snow Yam, Artifact Spot, Mine Ladder)
 * Today's weather (not forcast for tomorrow) and luck are displayed as daily message when new day begins.
 * Weather and Season icons have hover display.
 * Display of bundle pack information of hovered item is improved and localized.
+* On Crafting page, display how many times the item was crafted. (craft counter)
 * Code for effect range display of sprinkler and scarecrow is rewritten.
 * New Recipe name is localized.
 * Translation entries are organized.
 Many new entires and location names are added.